Ngoc Lan Tran

 Faculty of Arts, Business, Law and Economics

-Laura is a teaching assistant across a variety of Asia-related social science courses for the Department of Asian Studies.
-These include:
+I am a teaching assistant across a variety of Asia-related social science courses at the Department of Asian Studies, including:

 ASIA 1103 Asia & the World